 Delivery Method: Fully in-person

-Prerequisites: Interested students should submit a statement elaborating on your particular literary interests, listing all previously taken literature courses, and discussing any prior publishing or editorial experience, submitted via this form by November 12.
+Prerequisites: Interested students should submit a statement, via this form, elaborating on your particular literary interests, listing all previously taken literature courses, and discussing any prior publishing or editorial experience, by November XX, 2023.

-Corequisites: Students will be required to attend all Wednesday Literature Evenings and Poetry at Bennington events.
+Corequisites: Students are required to attend all Literature Evenings and Poetry at Bennington events this term, commonly held at 7pm on most Wednesday evenings.

 Course Level: 4000-level